EdgarAllenExile/notehub/02. Projects/az-204/practice-question-nodes.md

 Creating a blank APIM instance allows for precise controls over access, this can be further adjusted via jwt validation and rate limiting which enhances security and performance.

 If you have IOT network with thicc throughput then you want an event hub. it is optimised for large volumes of realtime events being ingested.
+    - Conversely, Event Grid is for routing and serverless applications, service bus is for messaging patterns.

+WHY IS EVENTUAL THE MAX THROUGHPUT.
+It is because you forgot how to think about it.
+FIFO on one end, throughput on the other.
+Strong is FIFO, Eventual is throughput.
+- Eventual because it doesn't care, then bounded because it mostly doesn't care, then session because it only cares about the batch, then bounded but that probably depends on what you send and then Strong, because it does care.
+    - I accidently really like the caring thing.
+Bounded staleness cares about it, session kinda does, strong really does etc.
+    - Still not 100% on session vs prefix.
+    - Session is monotonic
+    - Bounded staleness is additional to consistent prefix because bounded stalenes is also bound by the staleness requirements.

+If you are setting up storage policy for blobs you need to know about prefix match filter, which starts with a container name.

+The service principal associated with an app cannot be explicitly deleted when you are ysing syste-assigned identity.
+It is deleted when you delete the resource.